Doxuno

 Effective: 1 June 2026 to 31 December 2026

 This Independent Contractor Agreement (this "Agreement") is entered into as of 1 June 2026 by and between Pacific Tech Solutions Ltd. ("Client") and Thomas J. Fitzgerald Consulting ("Contractor").
-The parties intend that this Agreement creates an independent contractor relationship and does not create an employment relationship under the Employment Relations Act 2000 (ERA 2000, s 6).
+The parties intend that this Agreement creates an independent contractor relationship and does not create an employment relationship within the meaning of section 6 of the Employment Relations Act 2000 (as amended by the Employment Relations Amendment Act 2026, in force 21 February 2026).
 The parties agree as follows:

 1.